 As previously discussed, CRM Tech conducted a Project and site specific study on historical and archaeological resources.
 The assessment included a records search, Native American scoping, historical background research and an intensive-level field survey.
-Observations by the investigators during the field survey did not encounter onsite buildings or structures.
-Outside the Project area but within a one-mile radius, three historical/archaeological sites were previously recorded.
-One of the three sites was of prehistoric Native American origin; the other two sites dated to the historic period and included refuse scatters.
-Per the Cultural Report, none of these previously recorded cultural resources was found in the immediate vicinity of the project area, and none of them requires further consideration during this study.
+The investigators, during the field survey, did not encounter onsite buildings or structures.
+Eleven historical/archaeological sites were previously recorded outside the Project area but within a one-mile radius.
+One of the eleven sites was of prehistoric Native American origin; the remaining sites dated to the historic period and included refuse scatters.
+Per the Cultural Report, none of these previously recorded cultural resources was found in the immediate vicinity of the Project area, and none of them requires further consideration during this study.

-Furthermore, the Native American Heritage Commission (NAHC) sacred lands record search did not indicate the presence of Native American resources with a half-mile radius of the Project.
-The NAHC did recommend that additional local Native American groups be contacted for further information.
-Upon receiving the NAHC's response, CRM Tech sent written requests for comments to 29 Tribal individuals.
-Three (3) Tribal representatives contacted have responded in writing, two have stated that their respective Tribes has no specific information on any sites of Native American traditional cultural value in the project area.
-The Agua Caliente Tribal Historic Preservation Office has requested all cultural documentation for the project be forwarded to their office.
-Therefore, less than significant impacts are expected following the recommended mitigation measure.
+Furthermore, the Native American Heritage Commission (NAHC) sacred lands record search did not indicate the presence of Native American resources within Project area.
+The NAHC did, however, recommend that additional local Native American groups be contacted for further information.
+Upon receiving the NAHC's response, CRM Tech sent written requests for comments to all 12 Tribes of Cahuilla and Serrano heritage on the referral list.
+The Twenty-Nine Palms Band of Mission Indians, whose reservation lies partially in the Coachella Valley, was also contacted.